-The District prohibits any students from possessing weapons, imitation firearms, or other dangerous instruments, as defined in law and administrative regulation, in school buildings, on school grounds, or buses, at school-related or school sponsored activities away from school, or while going to or coming from school.
+The Board of Trustees recognizes that students and staff have the right to a safe and secure campus free from physical and psychological harm and desires to protect them from the dangers presented by firearms and other weapons.
+The Board prohibits any students from possessing weapons, imitation firearms, or other dangerous instruments, as defined in law and administrative regulation, in school buildings, on school grounds, or buses, at school-related or school sponsored activities away from school, or while going to or coming from school.